 Midwest Political Science Association (MPSA):

-held annually in mid-Spring, this is one of the American Political Science Association’s regional conferences that is open to undergraduate research.
-For 2012 MPSA will be held in Chicago April 12-15, 2012.
-The application deadline for the 2012 conference has passed.
-Updated information for the 2013 conference will be posted when it becomes available. http://www.mpsanet.org/
+Held annually in mid-Spring, this is one of the American Political Science Association’s regional conferences that is open to undergraduate research.
+The 2014 MPSA conference will be held in Chicago on April 3-6.
+The application deadline for the 2014 conference is September 30 for panel proposals and October 4 for individual paper proposals.
+Visit http://www.mpsanet.org/ for additional details.

 Southwestern Social Science Association: